Southeastern Conference baseball tournament: 2012

-With the addition of Texas A&M and Missouri for 2013, and the lack of any "bubble" in recent years to the tournament (in some years, all eight teams in the tournament and a team or two that does not make the tournament would qualify for the NCAA Regionals), the SEC expanded the tournament from 8 to 10 teams.
+With the impending addition of Texas A&M and Missouri for the 2013 season, and the lack of any "bubble" in recent years to the tournament (in some years, all eight teams in the tournament and a team or two that does not make the tournament would qualify for the NCAA Regionals), the SEC expanded the tournament from 8 to 10 teams.
 The tournament began on Tuesday and concluded on Sunday.
 In 2012, the SEC also began a Baseball Legends Program, which will honor four former SEC baseball standouts, with schools rotating each season.

 Both finalists in the 2012 tournament, Mississippi State and Vanderbilt, had to play in the opening round.
 Since then, no team playing the opening Tuesday has advanced to the championship game.

-2013–present
+2013–2024

-The 2013 format saw another expansion by two teams, bringing the total number of participants to 12.
-Seeds five through twelve play a single-elimination opening round, followed by the traditional double-elimination format until the semifinals, when the format reverts to single-elimination.
+After the SEC expanded to 14 members in July 2012 with the addition of Missouri and Texas A&M, the tournament was expanded to 12 teams.
+Seeds five through twelve played a single-elimination opening round, followed by the traditional double-elimination format until the semifinals, when the format reverted to single-elimination.

 In 2016, the SEC considered bids from Nashville and New Orleans to move to Triple-A facilities in those cities.
 Instead, the conference extended its contract with Hoover through 2021.

+2025–present

+In 2025, the first season after the addition of Oklahoma and Texas brought the SEC to 16 members, the SEC expanded its tournament to include all members.
+It also changed the tournament format to single-elimination throughout.
+The format is similar to that used for the SEC men's and women's basketball tournaments, with the top four teams in the regular-season standings receiving a bye into the quarterfinals and the next for receiving a bye into the round of 16.